Why is My iPhone Storage Full When I Have iCloud?

 E-Mail Attachments

-Attachments might quickly fill that space even if you have a few years’ worths of e-mails on your iCloud account.
+Attachments might quickly fill that space even if you have a few years’ worth of e-mails on your iCloud account.
 Fortunately, you don’t have to go through all the e-mails and delete them. iCloud Mail has an easy-to-use sorting feature for e-mails with attachments.
 You may access iCloud Mail by selecting View, Attachments, and Sort by Attachments.
 You now have the option of quickly and easily deleting all e-mails that contain attachments.
-It’s possible to reduce the number of e-mails you have to delete by choosing an attachment size limit, such as 15 megabytes (MB).
+It’s possible to reduce the number of e-mails you must delete by choosing an attachment size limit, such as 15 megabytes (MB).

 Photo Library